mkthakral/powershell/sync-directories/README.md

 ### Exception
 Following cases are not handled:
 * On Windows, if a directory is renamed.
-Script does not sync content inside the renamed directoy.
+Script does not sync content inside the renamed directoy on first run, workaround is to run script twice.
 Works fine on Linux
 * As part of requirement, no file will be copied from Replica to Source directory.
 Sync is only from Source to Replica directory